Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 ## What does a good error look like?

-Good errors are descriptive and can be easily understood by both humans (e.g an engineer trying to debug a problem) and machines (e.g. a logging dashboard used to group errors by type).
+Good errors are descriptive and can be easily understood by both humans (e.g. an engineer trying to debug a problem) and machines (e.g. a logging dashboard used to group errors by type).
 In this section we'll talk through how to do this.

 Whenever you're throwing an error, you should be thinking about the different audiences to whom that error matters.
 Who are they and what do they need?

-  * Yourself in 6 month times when this error starts being thrown at 4am
+  * Yourself in six month's time when this error starts being thrown at 4am

   * Your logging dashboard, which groups errors so you can easily see when specific ones spike